MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannelTab.md

 ### -Configuration
 teamsTabConfiguration
-To construct, please use Get-Help -Online and see NOTES section for CONFIGURATION properties and create a hash table.
+To construct, see NOTES section for CONFIGURATION properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTeamsTabConfiguration